nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 }
 ```

+JSON Schema supports embedding non-JSON media within strings by leveraging the `contentMediaType` and `contentEncoding` keywords, which enable the distribution of diverse data types.
+For further details, refer to [non-JSON data](https://json-schema.org/understanding-json-schema/reference/non_json_data.html).

 ## Encoding Embedded Data

 For producer data production pipelines, the following encoding steps convert an input file to a bytestring.
 This guide demonstrates how to encode a file (e.g., skymap.fits) into a `base64` encoded string and submit it to the GCN Kafka broker.